USA

 No hay anuncios

-The European Union has already reacted to the case.
-The European Commission's trade spokesperson, Olof Gill, stated that the EU executive "is already analyzing it carefully."
-"We are in contact with the US administration as we seek clarity on the steps it intends to take in response to the ruling," he added in a statement.
-Gill also took the opportunity to reiterate that the EU "advocates for low tariffs and will continue working to reduce them."
+The European Union has already reacted.
+The European Commission's trade spokesperson, Olof Gill, assures that the EU executive "is already carefully analyzing the situation."
+"We are in contact with the US administration as we seek to clarify the steps it intends to take in response to the ruling," he adds in a statement.
+Gill also takes the opportunity to reiterate that the EU "advocates for low tariffs and will continue working to reduce them."
+The Spanish Ministry of Economy is closely monitoring the decision on the new tariffs and remains in coordination with Europe regarding its response.
+The Spanish government maintains that "businesses on both sides of the Atlantic need a stable environment."

 In Washington, Democrats have also celebrated the decision.
 Senate Minority Leader Chuck Schumer stated that it is a "victory" for Americans' wallets.
-He noted that the ruling coincides with the publication of macroeconomic data by the Department of Commercewhich show how the growth of the US economy cooled in the last quarter of 2025.
+He does not overlook the fact that the ruling coincides with the publication of macroeconomic data by the Department of CommerceThe report details how the growth of the US economy slowed in the last quarter of 2025.
 According to the report, GDP grew at an annual rate of 1.4% in the fourth quarter, well below the 4.4% recorded between July and September, and the 3.8% of the second quarter of last year.
+Beyond the expectations generated by the ruling due to its economic impact, the decision was also a test to see to what extent the court continues to maintain a degree of impartiality.
+The conservative bloc, comprised of Justices John G. Roberts, Neil M. Gorsuch, Brett M. Kavanaugh, Amy Coney Barrett, Clarence Thomas, and Samuel A. Alito, ultimately fractured on this decision.
+Roberts, Gorsuch, and Barrett voted alongside the liberal Justices Sonia Sotomayor, Elena Kagan, and Ketanji Brown Jackson.

 Cargando